8 months, but 10 years, A Short Story on an Inconspicuous Path to Overcoming Addiction

 My mind races with things I’m excited to do today.
 I don’t know how I could get them done, but I want to try to fit them in if at all possible.
 I would love to start the holiday baking.
 I have a scarf to finish and several more origami boxes for gifts to make.
 And definitely squeeze in a run.
 An appointment and work are the anchors of what I need to work around.
 I mentally strategize about how to make the fun stuff happen.
 Although I didn’t realize it at the time, looking back this crazy thought process was Clue #1 that I was anxious and trying to vet my energy in a positive way.

-I stumble downstairs in the dark all set to make blueberry scones.
-The three cats are milling for breakfast and are so very underfoot, the sink is sort of full and the dishwasher needs to be emptied, I need to clear these things to bake – all are in my way.
+I stumble downstairs in the dark, all set to make blueberry scones.
+The three cats are milling for breakfast and are so very underfoot.
+The sink is sort of full and the dishwasher needs to be emptied.
+I need to clear these things to bake—everything is in my way.

 My heart starts to race.
 Clue #3.
 Things not going the way I expect.
-I take a deep breath and remind myself that nothing I am doing is truly necessary, has a deadline, and are only things I would like to do and are in no way vital.
+I take a deep breath and remind myself that nothing I am doing is truly necessary, has a deadline, and is only something I would like to do—not vital.

 I walk very slowly on purpose back to the kitchen and begin taking out the ingredients and supplies.
-I preheat the oven.
-Start the coffee maker (how could I not have done that first thing?
-Clue #6), and start to assemble what I hope to be scones in a short 20 minutes or so.
+I preheat the oven, start the coffee maker (how could I not have done that first thing?
+Clue #6), and begin assembling what I hope to be scones in a short 20 minutes or so.

 Moments later my heart starts to race again.
 My breath is erratic.
 Clue #7.

-Something is SO wrong.
-But what?
-Why last Wednesday evening did my son Tom snap at me when I asked him to keep the dog’s training collar on?
+Why, last Wednesday evening, did my son Tom snap at me when I asked him to keep the dog’s training collar on?
 I immediately get angry about this even though I didn’t at the time.
 The look of disgust on his face 10 minutes later when I asked him politely if something was wrong while I was in this same kitchen at this same counter, assembling the makings of a Thanksgiving dish.
-The look on his face was followed by a loud, angry statement about how he doesn’t appreciate coming home from work and being talked to like that.
-I quickly looked over to Daren at the time who had his back turned pretending not to hear the conversation.

 I want to bring these things up with my son and husband.
-Unearth them and find out what they were thinking long after the fact, as soon as I see them today– Clue #11.
+Unearth them.
+Find out what they were thinking.
+Clue #11.

 As I begin kneading the dough I thought more deeply about what I’m really, really feeling.
 I was likely triggered by Tom’s reaction simply by being in the kitchen in same way with the same light while it was dark outside.
 That trigger lead to thinking about my step-son months ago, but it really led all the way deep down into the child inside me that became frozen in a certain state 40+ years ago.